dspace-group/dscom/README.md

 It can be used in `net5+` or in `net48` projects.
 With the library you can register assemblies and classes for COM and programmatically generate TLBs at runtime.
 The `dSPACE.Runtime.InteropServices.BuildTasks` library provides build tasks which can be used to automatically generate TLBs at compile time.

-> This is an unstable prerelease.
-Anything may change at any time!

 - [dSPACE COM tools](#dspace-com-tools)
   - [Introducing](#introducing)
   - [Command Line Client](#command-line-client)